6vx/audiosplitter/readme.md

 1. Allowing easier access to small parts of the larger whole for sharing etc
 2. Slicing a short piece off to send to Amazon Transcribe, allowing the timestamp to offer a small amount of text based context, even without opening the section to listen.
+    - Lets me fiddle with the transcribe API which I already want to do
+    - Also necessitates a visualization of the data, ideally combined with all necessary assets inside a .zip linked to by the calendar entry.
+Bam.
+This is it.
+This is how you promote it.
+        - Premise : "Hey, can I get last Friday's lecture from you?"
+        - Screenshot 1 (Before/Horror) : A folder full of all sorts of ridiculous files with timestamp files and cryptic filenames
+        - Screenshot 2 (After/Yay): show your voice notes directly on your calendar, with smart time stamps that give bits of context along with an easy to download/use link of either the raw audio, just timestamps, both, etc.

 ## BONUS XP: I want to generate a calendar file